Cuong111111/SE_Assignment_241/README.md

 4) Run the application:
 - Run Back-end:

- cd LoginApi
++ cd LoginApi

- dotnet run
++ dotnet run (In this project we use Framework: 'Microsoft.NETCore.App', version '8.0.0' so it maybe cause error when run, you should change to your version in file LoginApi.csproj)
-- Web:
+- Run Web:

- cd SE
++ cd SE

- npm install ( for install depnediencies )
++ npm install ( for install depnediencies )

- ng serve
++ ng serve

 ***************************************************************